 Milwaukee is Home Depot exclusive — you won’t find first-party stock on Amazon.
 If you’re on the M18 platform, this is a no-brainer add.
 If you’re choosing platforms specifically for a brad nailer, the DeWalt DCN680B ecosystem is broader and more available online.

-- Motor: POWERSTATE brushless
+- POWERSTATE brushless motor

-- Electronics: REDLINK PLUS overload protection
+- REDLINK PLUS overload protection

-Cons: Home Depot exclusive (no Amazon option), M18 batteries required, premium price
+- Home Depot exclusive (no Amazon option)

 3. Makita XNB01Z — Best for Finish Carpentry